I started with a simple problem: I had a discovery production that was searchable in the normal ways, but not very pleasant to ask questions of.

 - what metadata should travel with it?

-- if the extracted text is missing or garbage, what is the next fallback?
+- if the extracted text is missing or bad, what should I try next?

-1. Use extracted text when it is already there and actually usable
+1. Use extracted text when it is good

-If the production already includes good text files, that is usually the best and fastest path.
+If the production already includes usable text files, use them.
+It is fast and it keeps the pipeline simple.

 2. Fall back to the native file

-If the extracted text is missing, empty, or clearly bad, process the original file instead.
-That might be a PDF, Word document, spreadsheet, PowerPoint, or something equally annoying.
+If the extracted text is missing, empty, or obviously broken, process the original file.
+That might be a PDF, Word document, spreadsheet, PowerPoint, or something less cooperative.

 3. Fall back to OCR

-If there is no usable text and no clean native path, OCR is the last resort.
+If there is no usable text and no clean native path, OCR is the fallback.

 - PDFs